garretthurd2/Garrett-Hurds-Portfolio/pcb-design-coursework/03-golden-arduino/README.md

 - Designed the schematic and PCB layout for a full custom ATmega328 board, including USB-to-UART (CH340G) and a 12 MHz crystal oscillator
 - Fabricated, assembled, and bootloaded the board
-- Debugged an initial USB communication failure: traced it past the USB routing and crystal oscillator (swapped, no fix) to a faulty CH340G chip — replacing the CH340G resolved it
+- Debugged an initial USB communication failure: traced it past the USB routing and crystal oscillator (swapped, no fix) to a faulty CH340G chip.
+Replacing the CH340G resolved the issue
 - Connected a switching-noise test shield to both the commercial Arduino and the Golden Arduino and ran identical test code on each
 - Measured rise/fall times at quietLOW, quietHIGH, and the 5V rail, with and without a noise "slammer" load, on both boards